History of Argentina in Timeline

 December 2019: Fernández and Kirchner took office

-In December 2019, Alberto Fernández and vice president Cristina Kirchner took office amidst accusations of corruption during the Kirchner presidencies.
+In December 2019, Alberto Fernández and vice president Cristina Kirchner took office.

-In 2019, Argentina was the 4th world producer of beef, with a production of 3 million tons.
+In 2019, Argentina was the 4th world producer of beef with 3 million tons, the 4th world producer of honey, and the 10th world producer of wool.

-On May 22, 2020, the government of Argentina defaulted by failing to pay a $500 million bill to its creditors.
+On May 22, 2020, Argentina defaulted on its debt by failing to pay a $500 million bill to its creditors.

-November 2021: Ruling Peronist party lost majority in Congress
+November 2021: Ruling Peronist party lost its majority in Congress

-In November 2021, the ruling Peronist party, Frente de Todos, lost its majority in Congress for the first time in almost 40 years during midterm legislative elections.
+In November 2021, the ruling Peronist party, Frente de Todos, lost its majority in Congress in midterm legislative elections for the first time in almost 40 years.

 2021: Installed hydroelectric power

-At the end of 2021 Argentina was the 21st country in the world in terms of installed hydroelectric power.
+At the end of 2021 Argentina was the 21st country in the world in terms of installed hydroelectric power (11.3 GW), the 26th country in the world in terms of installed wind energy (3.2 GW) and the 43rd country in the world in terms of installed solar energy (1.0 GW).

-Argentina is an OECD candidate country since January 2022.
+Since January 2022 Argentina is an OECD candidate country.

-In 2022, the Argentine men's national football team won the World Cup.
+In 2022, Argentina's men's national football team won the World Cup.

 April 2023: Fernández announced he would not seek re-election

-In April 2023, President Alberto Fernández announced that he would not seek re-election in the next presidential election.
+In April 2023, Fernández announced that he would not seek re-election in the next presidential election.

-As of July 2023, more than 18,500 Russians have immigrated to Argentina following the Russian invasion of Ukraine.
+As of July 2023, more than 18,500 Russians have arrived in Argentina following the Russian invasion of Ukraine in 2022.

 December 2023: Milei's presidency began